Contents

 Most patients with COPD present with cough and dyspnea, symptoms that often have developed insidiously by the time the patient finally presents to care.
 Chronic daily cough is predictive of frequent exacerbations.
 Per the Global Initiative for Chronic Obstructive Lung Disease (GOLD) guidelines, a post-bronchodilator forced expiratory volume in 1 second (FEV-1) / forced vital capacity (FVC) ratio of less than 70% defines COPD.
 The FEV-1 (% predicted) determines severity.

 Hypertension is the most common concurrent disease in patients with COPD.
-Other common coexisting conditions include ischemic heart disease, atrial fibrillation, heart failure, osteoporosis, lung cancer, gastroesophageal reflux, anxiety, and depression, all of which may occur at younger ages in COPD patients than in the general population.
+Other common coexisting conditions include ischemic heart disease, atrial fibrillation, heart failure, osteoporosis, lung cancer, gastroesophageal reflux, anxiety, and depression, all of which may occur at younger ages in patients with COPD than in the general population.

 Codes